planetoftheweb/planetoftheweb.github.io/_site/toolbox/2022-04-13-Can-Svelte-Save-JavaScript-ep24.md

 Hello everyone this is Ray Villalobos and I stream about front-end and full stack tools Wednesdays at 1pm Eastern • 10am Pacific.
 Follow me and subscribe on LinkedIn and YouTube for more content.
 If you want to watch any past episodes, make sure you take a look at my blog raybo.org.

 I tend to love frameworks that are easier for humans to program.
 I always feel like things should be simpler, not harder for developers to do.
-I've said in the past that because of that, my favorite is Vue.js.
-That's true, but there's another framework that I wish was the best.
+I've said in the past that because of that, my favorite framework is Vue.js.
+That's true, but there's another framework that I wish was the best and that's Svelte.

 # Shorts

-Let's take a look at some of the cool projects that I found interesting lately.
-I feel like I have a backlog of these.
+Let's take a look at some of the cool interesting projects.
+A lot of them are related to Svelte.

 ## Svelte